United States Semiquincentennial: Local

-Philadelphia

 In 2017, the Daughters of the American Revolution announced a grant of $380,000 to the city of Philadelphia to plant 76 semiquincentennial commemorative trees at Independence National Historical Park.
-The actual planting of the trees will occur over the course of several years leading up to the semiquincentennial.
-In 2018, at the state-level, the Pennsylvania Commission for the United States Semiquincentennial Commission (A250PA) was formed.
+The actual planting of the trees occurred over the course of several years leading up to the semiquincentennial.
+In 2018, at the state level, the Pennsylvania Commission for the United States Semiquincentennial Commission (A250PA) was formed.

-The commission has announced it is preparing a time capsule for burial in Philadelphia on July 4, 2026, which will be scheduled for unearthing on July 4, 2276, the 500th anniversary of the Declaration of Independence.
+The commission prepared a time capsule for burial in Philadelphia on July 4, 2026, which is scheduled for unearthing on July 4, 2276, the 500th anniversary of the Declaration of Independence.

-In 2016, city planners announced "Vision 2026", a plan to redevelop Old City in preparation for the semiquincentennial.
+In 2016, Philadelphia city planners announced "Vision 2026", a plan to redevelop Old City in preparation for the semiquincentennial.

-The 96th Major League Baseball All-Star Game will be held at Philadelphia's Citizens Bank Park in mid-July after the semiquincentennial, bookending the 47th All-Star Game held at Philadelphia's Veterans Stadium in 1976 during the bicentennial.
-Part of the 2026 FIFA World Cup will be held at the Lincoln Financial Field in between June and July (including a Round of 16 match on July 4).
+On October 15, 2025, President Trump proposed a Memorial Circle Arch to be built in Washington, D.C. as part of celebrations to welcome people as they approach the traffic circle on Columbia Island heading towards the Arlington Memorial Bridge and into the west end of the National Mall.
+The arch, named United States Triumphal Arch, would be topped by a statue personifying Liberty.